Join us for a day of fun and education where you can meet the researchers and find out all about the work happening behind the scenes.

 For mobility parking, please see security on entry to the HMRI carpark and we will do our best to accommodate by allocating close-by car spaces (subject to availability).

 FREE SHUTTLE BUS FROM MCDONALD JONES STADIUM

-For your convenience, HMRI have arranged a FREE SHUTTLE BUS for transporting visitors to Open Day.
-A bus will leave every 20-30 minutes for the entire day!
+For your convenience, HMRI have arranged FREE SHUTTLE BUSES for transporting visitors to Open Day.
+A bus will leave every 15 minutes for the entire day!
 Simply park at McDonald Jones Stadium and catch the shuttle bus to and from the HMRI Building.